gilcarmel/CarND-Advanced-Lane-Lines/README.md

 ### Prerequisite: Camera Calibration

 Before processing images, we need to account for lens distortion (i.e. fisheye effect) introduced by the camera.
 OpenCV includes utilities for determining a camera's calibration parameters, which quantify how the camera distorts images.
-Since all the images are taken with the same camera, we only need to do this once.
+Since all the images are from the same camera, we only do this once.

 cv2.calibrateCamera() calculates calibration parameters given a set of 3D points in world space and their corresponding 2D locations in the image.
 We use a chessboard pattern photographed from several angles to generate input as follows:
 * 2D image points are detected by cv2.findChessboardCorners().